Ajaymueller/Angular-note-task/README.md

 Run the project - npm start

-Run the json server - json-server --watch db.json
+Run the json server - json-server --watch db.json (if you do want access to the server)

+*Please note* you may have to run 'npm install -g json-server' to get the json server running

 Run the tests - npm test